melo-velo/Group_Project/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

 ## Extraneous Packages

--/backend is a Express Typescript backend to serve the data.
-Use the following to create your workspace
+- backend is a Express Typescript backend to serve the data.
+Use the following to create your workspace:
     - npm init --y
     - npm install --save-dev typescript @types/node
     - npm install --save-dev ts-node